EthanKing777/MissionControl/documentation/Handover Documentation/Handover-documentation.md

 - Weather data tab opens in a new window after launch information set via configuration tab.
 - URL encoding bug causes negative Longitude values in the GEOjson array to be encoded as 0.
 - Airspace Map does not render on Linux(KDE).
+- the parser for the flight data doesn't work so are just example values shown

 ## 2. User Manual
 ### 2.1 code Source